Roberta Rosa Valtorta

 Work represents one of the primary sources of expression of personal identity, and it is a significant means of self-presentation and self-definition.
 However, certain occupations are often accompanied by a negative stigma that can be projected onto the workers.
 Much research in the sociological domain has defined stigmatized work activities with the term "dirty work" by referring to occupations perceived as disgusting, degrading, or immoral.

 The current project explores the link between tainted occupations and dehumanizing images of workers, namely non-human representations of them.
-We have focused on objectification (i.e., the consideration of others as objects) and biologization (i.e., the consideration of others as contagious entites; see also this project) and have demonstrated that repetitive, fragmented, and other-directed activities lead to an objectified image of workers.
-Also, dirty work environments and feelings of disgust increase the association of workers with biological metaphors.
+We focused on objectification (i.e., the consideration of others as objects) and biologization (i.e., the consideration of others as contagious entities; see also this project) and found that workers in repetitive, low-autonomy jobs (such as cashiers) tend to be seen as objects or tools rather than human beings.
+On the other hand, we discovered that particularly dirty work environments (such as those of garbage collectors) can lead people to project the disgust they feel from the environment onto the workers themselves.
+As a consequence, workers are perceived as less human and more like disease-carrying organisms.

-These findings can contribute to improving workplace policies and public discourse around stigmatized professions.
-Understanding how certain job features foster dehumanizing perceptions can support efforts to enhance workers' dignity, inform training for managers and HR professionals, and guide communication strategies aimed at reducing occupational stigma.
+This project can contribute to improving workplace policies and public discourse around stigmatized professions.
+Understanding how certain job features and environments foster dehumanizing (and self-dehumanizing) perceptions can support efforts to enhance workers' dignity, inform training for managers and HR professionals, and guide communication strategies to reduce occupational stigma.

 Awards